Philip III (bishop of Fermo): The Cuman question

-Some historians considered the 23 June 1279 regulations as the First Cuman Law, while others – e.g. Jenő Szűcs – argued it contained only a "draft" or the legate's dictations for the only Cuman law, a second text as the only binding law issued on 10 August 1279.
+Some historians considered the 23 June 1279 regulations as the First Cuman Law, while others – e.g. Jenő Szűcs – argued it contained only a "draft" or the legate's dictations for the only Cuman law, a second text as the only binding law issued on 5 or 10 August 1279.
 András Pálóczi Horváth referred to the August regulations as the Second Cuman Law.
 Gyula Pauler argued, after the promulgation of the first text, the king and the Cumans managed to persuade Philip to change some of its requirements, and so the second text was promulgated, superseding the first.
 Pálóczi Horváth considered the attending Cuman chieftains – Alpra and Uzur – managed to obtain certain compromises, as the second document also contained their privileges beside their obligations.
-In contrast, Nora Berend argued the first text (23 June) is the only authentic binding law, while the second text (10 August), which contained the Kunság as a separate political entity within the county system, is an 18th-century forgery: accordingly, it was produced to justify ancient liberties against normative pressures.
+In contrast, Nora Berend argued the first text (23 June) is the only authentic binding law, while the second text (5 or 10 August), which contained the Kunság as a separate political entity within the county system, is an 18th-century forgery: accordingly, it was produced to justify ancient liberties against normative pressures.
 Other scholars believe that the document is a reasonably faithful copy of King Ladislaus' writ, with only some modifications.

 Historian Jenő Szűcs considered the rise of Cuman question were made "artificially", which proved to be "fatal", which upset the delicate balance between the monarch, the Hungarian barons and prelates, and the Cumans.
 Their persecution ultimately shattered the foundations of internal consolidation, which has achieved results in the previous two years.
 Szűcs emphasized the bishops were forced to bow their heads before Philip's "authoritarian violence", some of the nobility was defeated by demagoguery, and the rebellion matured among the Cumans.
 Consequently, the young king drifted into an unresolved conflict situation at once: if he did not want to get into a vacuum, one of his choices was worse than the other.
 For Ladislaus IV, fulfilling the papal will would have been a political suicide.
 Much of it may have been due to the military power of the Cumans who were stably behind him, and the settlement and Christianization of the Cumans would naturally have led to its loss.
 At the same time, "the denial of the ecclesiastical will, on the other hand, meant embracing exclusion from the Christian world, which was also tantamount to the complete impossibility of exercising power."